eboos7/eboos7/README.md

 ### A little about me...

-- Technical focus - Computing Systems 🌐 Networking 🛠️ Google Cloud 🌩️ Python 🐉 C/C++ 👴🏻
+- Technical focus - Computer Vision 🌐 Artificial Intelligence 🛠️ Embedded Systems 🌩️ Python 🐉 C/C++ 👴🏻
-- What I do for work - I'm a grad student at Georgia Tech focusing on advanced aspects of Computing Systems, including operating systems, network security, and infrastructure design.
+- What I do for work - I'm a grad student at Georgia Tech focusing on advanced aspects of computer vision and ai application to robotics.
 - Non-technical - Weights 🏋 Hacker News 🎿 Golf ⛳